Siraphob1/chrome-extension-list-of-content/README.md

 ## Usage
 - Open the extension side panel from your browser.
-- The extension will automatically analyze the current page and list headings/content.
+- The extension will automatically analyze the current page and generate a table of contents.
-- Click on any listed item to scroll to that section on the page.
+- Click on any item in the table of contents to scroll to that section on the page.
-- Use the reload button to reanalyze the page content.
+- Use the reload button to reanalyze the page table of contents.

 ## Development
 - Built with [React](https://react.dev/), [TypeScript](https://www.typescriptlang.org/), [Vite](https://vitejs.dev/), and [Tailwind CSS](https://tailwindcss.com/).